 In October, the global temperature was 1.65 degrees above the pre-industrial average.
 It was the fifteenth month in a sixteen-month period with an average temperature of more than 1.5 degrees above average.

-October also saw above-normal rainfall over large parts of Europe, particularly in Spain, where heavy rainfall has claimed more than 200 lives.
+October also saw above-normal rainfall over large parts of Europe, not least in Spain, where heavy rainfall has claimed more than 200 lives.